syncfusion-content/winui-docs/winui/Cartesian-Charts/Tooltip.md

 ## Label Style

 The tooltip label style can be customized by using the [LabelStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTooltipBehavior_LabelStyle) property.
-To define a `Style` for the tooltip label, specify the style of `TargetType` as `TextBlock`.
+To define a `Style` for the tooltip label, specify the style of `TargetType` as `TextBlock.`

 {% tabs %}